mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enhancing-microsoft-copilot-discovery-with-graph-connector-content.md

       ![Update the connection description](/MicrosoftSearch/media/update-the-connection-description.png)

    >[!Note]
    >1.
-Microsoft Graph Connectors for Jira, ServiceNow Tickets, ADO Work Items, and Salesforce have a default description tailored to the generic use of the connectors.
+Microsoft Graph connectors for Jira, ServiceNow Tickets, ADO Work Items, and Salesforce have a default description tailored to the generic use of the connectors.
    >2.
 We still advise reviewing and modifying the descriptions to tailor them to the specific terms/language used by your organization.
    >3.
 For on-prem connectors, the connector description must be updated using the connector API.
 See more information here: [Microsoft Graph connector agent | Microsoft Learn](/MicrosoftSearch/graph-connector-agent)